museum-digital/museum-digital.org-uk/content/software/musdb.md

 - Tabellenbearbeitung / viele wege zur bearbeitung
 - Flexible Suche
 - Automatic quality control
+- Batch editing

 ## musdb

-Musdb is museum-digital's tool for indexing and creating inventories.
+musdb is museum-digital's tool for indexing and creating inventories.
 Originally developed for recording objects to be published only, it has since developed into a full-featured inventory and museum management solution.

 Central to the development of musdb are: